Sunconure11/Sunconure-s-Roleplay-Items/README.md

 # Sunconure-s-Roleplay-Items
 Various items, used for RPing.
+Will create this to get myself back into coding a bit more, and also for usage in an experiment in trying a civcraft-type server in a modded environment.

 Coins: Copper, silver, electrum, gold, iron, and jeweled.
 Uses metadata.
 Useless outside of RPing